The Linear Algebra Mapping Problem. Current state of linear algebra languages and libraries: Evaluation of Programming Languages

 \subsubsection{Experiment \texttt{\#}12: Partial Operand Access}

 \paragraph{Input} We perform six experiments on each language to determine the extent to which this optimization is applied.
 Specifically, we choose two operations, matrix addition and matrix multiplication, and request one single element, one column, or the diagonal of the result.
-The exact expressions used (for Octave) are shown in Table \ref{tab:partial_operand_access}.
+The exact expressions used (for Octave) are shown in Table~\ref{tab:partial_operand_access}.

-\paragraph{Results} As Table \ref{tab:partial_operand_access} indicates, Eigen is the only language that fully supports this optimization for the case of matrix addition.
-In the case of matrix multiplication, Eigen is again the only language to support the extraction of the diagonal of a product of two matrices, without performing a matrix-matrix multiplication.
+\paragraph{Results} As Table~\ref{tab:partial_operand_access} indicates, Eigen is the only language that fully supports this optimization for the case of matrix addition.
+In the case of matrix multiplication, Armadillo and Eigen are the only languages to support the extraction of the diagonal of a product of two matrices, without performing a matrix-matrix multiplication.
 For the other two operations, no language is able to simplify computations and avoid performing a \texttt{GEMM} before extracting the user-requested part of the result.
-Even though Armadillo performs the optimization for the experiment \verb|diag(A+B)|, it does not support the syntax necessary for the other four experiments.
+While Armadillo performs the optimization for the experiments \verb|diag(A+B)| and \texttt{diag(A*B)}, it does not support the syntax necessary for the other four experiments.
 Specifically, the expressions \verb|(A+B)(c, c)| and \verb|(A+B).col(c)|, for an arbitrary constant \verb|c|, do not compile.
 Similarly, Matlab does not support the indexing of the result of operations in parenthesis.